U.S. flag

 EPA sampled tap water from 12 additional residences in the Route 203 area in December 2021 and found TCE in two wells; however, results were below federal and state drinking water standards.

-The New York State Department of Environmental Conservation (NYSDEC) has designated the Route 203 site as a state Superfund site and will be working with the responsible party or parties on the long-term cleanup of site soil, sediment and groundwater.
-It is anticipated that NYSDEC will oversee future monitoring and maintenance of the treatment systems installed, and the sampling of homes in the impacted area, as they transition to the lead agency in the future.
+NYSDEC designated the Route 203 site as a state Superfund site in October 2021 and will be working with the responsible parties on the long-term cleanup of the site.
+NYSDEC expects to reach a legal agreement with the responsible parties this year, with investigation work to begin soon after.
 The New York State Department of Health is assisting with health-related questions and concerns.

 For questions or more information about New York State actions or the long-term cleanup of the site, please contact: